Getting Started

 Layout system

-Floating- Currently there are none.Master/stack- Tiled [left], monocle, fullscreen (via flayout plugin).BSP- Longest side scheme insertion.
+floating(Traditional): Currently there are no strategies of this mode.master(Awesome layout style): Tiled [left], monocle, fullscreen (via flayout plugin).bsp: (bspwm tiling mode): Longest side scheme insertion.

 The layout mode can be changed at runtime by pressing Super + Space and

-to change the strategy is by pressing Super + Control + Space.
+the strategy can be changed by pressing Super + Control + Space.

 The client

-The client or window or toplevel in wayland terms is a surface that can be transformed by the user such as fullscreen, maximizing, minimizing, resizing, etc.
+Every window or client (or toplevel in wayland terms) is a surface that can be transformed by the user.
+These transformations are things like full screening, maximizing, minimizing, resizing, etc.

 The screen